-I was an anti-war activist in the 1960s, then active in the Women’s Movement in Boston Mass.
-In 1970 I joined The Women’s Mental Health Collective where I worked as a psychotherapist for 14 years.
-The Collective was instrumental in the early articulation of the prevalence and harm caused by the sexual abuse of children.
-I am currently a regular meditator and am active in the Central Vermont Jewish community.
+Currently a meditator and active in the Central Vermont Jewish community, Michele was an anti-war activist and active in the Women’s Movement in Boston MA in the 1960s.
+In 1970 she joined The Women’s Mental Health Collective in Somerville, MA, where she worked as a psychotherapist for 14 years.
+The Collective was instrumental in the early articulation of the prevalence and harm caused by the sexual abuse of children and pioneered research and clinical practice in the psychology of women and sexual abuse..

 MEd in Counseling Psychology, Northeastern University